Bill Leggatt: Early life

 Leggatt was born at Crail in Fife in 1900, the son of Ernest and Jesse Leggatt.
 His father served in the Indian Civil Service.
 His sister Hester Leggatt later worked for MI5.

 Legatt was educated at Parkside Prep School and Winchester College.
-He was an "excellent athlete" at school, played in the cricket, rugby union and football teams at Winchester and was described as "the most effective bowler" in the school side in his final year.
-He was considered a particularly good Winchester College footballer at school and played soccer as a full back or centre-half - he was described as "a very cool player" and a "really big man" in 1920 whilst playing for an Army side.
+He was an "excellent athlete" at school, played in the cricket, rugby union and football teams at Winchester and was described as "the most effective bowler" in the school team in his final year.
+He was considered a particularly good Winchester College footballer at school and played soccer as a full back or centre-half - he was described as "a very cool player" and a "really big man" in 1920 whilst playing for an Army team.

 Army career

-On leaving school Leggatt joined the Royal Military Academy, Woolwich, where he captained the academy cricket and football sides and played rackets, before he was commissioned into the Royal Artillery (RA).
+On leaving school Leggatt joined the Royal Military Academy, Woolwich, where he captained the academy cricket and football teams and played rackets, before he was commissioned into the Royal Artillery (RA).
 He served in British India for a time and as an instructor at Woolwich between 1931 and 1935.
 He was promoted to the rank of captain in 1933, served as adjutant of 16th Field Brigade RA from 1935 and was promoted to Brigade Major in 1938, serving in Egypt until the start of World War II.

 During the war, Leggatt attended the Middle East Staff School in Haifa and went on to command 11th Regiment, Royal Horse Artillery (Honourable Artillery Company).
 He was mentioned in dispatches twice and awarded the Distinguished Service Order after commanding the regiment at the Second Battle of El Alamein in 1942.
 He moved to command 83rd Anti-Tank Regiment in August 1943.
 During 1944 Leggatt was promoted to the rank of lieutenant colonel before returning to Britain in May 1944 due to poor health, commanding the 3rd Royal Artillery Reserve Regiment.